Nolan Arenado Player Props: Cardinals vs. Nationals

 Nolan Arenado At The Plate

-- Arenado has 94 hits, which is tops among St. Louis hitters this season, while batting .283 with 38 extra-base hits.
+- Arenado leads St. Louis in total hits (96) this season while batting .283 with 39 extra-base hits.

-- Among qualifying hitters in MLB, he ranks 26th in batting average, 70th in on-base percentage, and 11th in slugging.
+- Among qualified batters in baseball, he ranks 24th in batting average, 72nd in on-base percentage, and 10th in slugging.

+- In 70.5% of his 88 games this season, Arenado has picked up at least one hit.
+He's also had 28 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.